Fly (Yoko Ono album)

 Fly is the second album by Yoko Ono, released in 1971.
 A double album, it was co-produced by Ono and John Lennon.
 It peaked at No. 199 on the US charts.

-The album includes the singles "Mrs. Lennon" and "Mind Train."
+The album includes the singles "Mrs. Lennon" and "Mind Train".
 The track "Airmale" is the soundtrack to Lennon's time-lapse film Erection, while "Fly" is the soundtrack to Lennon and Ono's 1970 film Fly.

-Recording
+Recording and songs

 The album was recorded around the same time as Lennon's Imagine.

-"Hirake" was a partially re-recorded version of the B-side "Open Your Box", completed in response to a managing director of EMI calling the lyrics "distasteful".
-The verse "Open your trousers, open your skirt, open your legs and open your thighs", was changed to "open your houses", "…church", "…lakes", and "…eyes".
-Lennon and Ono didn't complain about the change of words, and only "wanted to get the record out", as a spokesman said.
+In an article that Ono wrote for Crawdaddy magazine, she explained that the songs on Fly are divided into two categories: